 Once you have a theme decided on, then why not decorate the outside to suit?
 For example, you’re watching Born on the 4th of July, then it’s stars and stripes banners and bunting.
 Perhaps you are going to watch Titanic, then nautical décor will go down a treat.

 10. Create Your Own Custom Tickets or Invites

 If you are inviting a lot of people, then one nice little touch is to design your own custom tickets or invites.
-This can be as simple as a flyer which includes information about the theme, or you can even buy realistic looking ticket rolls on websites such as Amazon and eBay.
+This can be as simple as a flyer that includes information about the theme, or you can even buy realistic-looking ticket rolls on websites such as Amazon and eBay.
 If you do decide to do this, then you can get the kids at the party to be the ticket collectors – they will love this responsibility!

 11. Send Invites Out Well in Advance

 Give people plenty of notice that you are planning on throwing an outdoor movie party over the Summer.
 They might have commitments already or are starting to make plans.
 The worst thing you want is to go to all this trouble and have nobody to play the movie to!

 12. Don’t Invite the Wrong Mix of Guests

 Some people mix like oil and water.
 Think about the type of people you are inviting to your party, and whether it’s a really good mix or not.
 Whilst outdoor movie nights are great social events, will your mother-in-law get along with your old college friends once they have had a few beers?
 It might not be worth the trouble!